-To offer these Remote Care solutions, you and your clinic will require access to Cochlear's online patient and data management portal called myCochlearTM Professional (mCP).
-The mCP portal is used to enrol patients into Remote Care, providing access to both Remote Check and Remote Assist.
-Following a one-time enrolment, patients will become Remote Care ready and able to immediately access either solution when it's required.
+To offer these Remote Care solutions, you and your clinic will require access to Cochlear's online myCochlearTM Professional Portal (mCP).
+The mCP portal is used to enroll patients into Remote Care, providing access to both Remote Check and Remote Assist.
+Following a one-time enrollment, patients will become Remote Care ready and able to immediately access either solution when it's required.